HL7/fhir-shorthand/input/pagecontent/index.md

   * valueCode from BinaryBirthSex (required)
 ```

 #### Defining Slices

-🚧 We saw earlier how to use `contains` rules and constraints to [define inline slices](#step-2-defining-slice-contents).
-Alternatively, it might be clearer to define each slice as an independent, modular entity.
+🚧 As [discussed earlier](#slicing-rules), slices are incorporated into profiles using `contains` rules.
+Slices can be defined through  [define inline slice definitions](#step-2-defining-slice-contents).

+Alternatively, slices can be defined as independent, modular entities.
 Defining slices outside a particular profile also allows the slices to be reused in multiple contexts.

-The syntax for defining a slice is the same as for FSH profiles, except that the initial keyword is `Slice` and the SD escape (^) cannot be used, since slices do not have separate SDs.
+The syntax for defining a slice is the same as for FSH profiles, except that the initial keyword is `Slice`.
+The parent of a slice must be declared, and must be a data type or backbone element.
+Note that the SD escape character (^) cannot be used in a slice definition, since slices do not have separate SDs.

 **Example**